AdongoJr2/itishagroup_transactions_backend/README.md

 ## TODOs
 The following are some improvements that could be made:
-- [ ] Robust API error handling - Returning specific error codes to the clients.
+- [ ] Robust API error handling - Returning specific error codes and messages to the clients.
 Currently majority of the API errors have status 500
 - [ ] Robust Dependency Injection (DI) system - Configuring and using an IoC for Dependency Injection.
 Currently dependencies are manually injected
 - [ ] Implementing Rate limiting to prevent API abuse
 - [ ] Using Redis for caching transaction history responses